sabiinsearch/learnings/python/README.md

     x, y, z = fruits

-##### In the print() function, you output multiple variables, separated by a (,) or '+' operator
+#### In the print() function, you output multiple variables, separated by a (,) or '+' operator

-In the print() function, when you try to combine a string and a number with the + operator, Python will give you an error:
+But in the print() function, when you try to combine a string and a number with the + operator, Python will give you an error:

-#### The best way to output multiple variables in the print() function is to separate them with commas, which even support different data types:
+#### So The best way to output multiple variables in the print() function is to separate them with commas, which even support different data types: